Vestibular Rehabilitation

 Vestibular Disorders That Respond Well to Physical Therapy Treatment:

 Vestibular rehabilitation therapy is an exercise-based program designed to promote central nervous system compensation for inner ear deficits.
-Our physical therapists will be able to offer a variety of initial services to all patients experiencing dizziness and balance deficits.
+Our approach utilizes various exercises and techniques designed to enhance the function of the vestibular system and alleviate symptoms.
+These exercises promote adaptation and compensation within the brain, helping it better process signals from the vestibular system.
+Our physical therapists will be able to offer a variety of initial services to patients experiencing dizziness and balance deficits.